What Is Agile Project Management?

 - Working software over comprehensive documentation

 - Responding to change over following a plan

 It’s clear to see the changes that agile project management implemented over the traditional project management methodologies.
-First, that the individual is more important than the process; second. that while documentation is important, delivering working software means giving developers what they need; third, the customer must be involved throughout the project in order to meet their needs, and fourth, value is the driver and if that means changing plans, so be it.
+First, the individual is more important than the process.
+Second, while documentation is important, delivering working software means giving developers what they need.
+Third, the customer must be involved throughout the project in order to meet their needs, and fourth, value is the driver and if that means changing plans, so be it.

 The 12 Agile Principles

-Also codified during the writing of the Agile Manifesto was the 12 agile principles.
-These in congress with the four core values are the map that every agile project management team follows.
+Also codified during the writing of the Agile Manifesto were the 12 agile principles.
+These in tandem with the four core values provide a roadmap that every agile project management team follows.